Miffyli/ToriLLE/docs/protocol/settings_structure.md

 18 = dojosize (int, game default: 0, Size of the dojo) 19 = replay_file (str, default: "None", Replay file where to store rounds (only stored if doesn't match with string "None")) 20 = mod (str, default: "classic", Name of the mod to be played.
 Note that settings above override mod's settings if custom_settings is 1)
+20 = replayed_file (str, default: "None", Name of the replay file to be played.
+If set, this will override other settings and load a replay instead)
 ```

 Floats have decimals separated with dot ".".